 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 While detoxing is vital, it isn’t a solution to addiction; it’s just the first step in the journey toward recovery.
-Visiting a Stamford drug detox or Stamford alcohol detox center that also provides treatment programs gives patients an opportunity to address the mental and emotional concerns that have led to addiction.
+Visiting a drug or alcohol detox center that also provides treatment programs gives patients an opportunity to address the mental and emotional concerns that have led to addiction.

 Recovery Meetings Near You

 Recovery programs are an important part of the aftercare that follows treatment.
-People are far less likely to relapse if they have a strong support network and safe place to discuss their problems, such as Alcoholics Anonymous.
-Stamford has many options for support group meetings.
+People are far less likely to experience a recurrence of use if they have a strong support network and a safe place to discuss their problems, such as Alcoholics Anonymous.
+Your area has many options for support group meetings.

 Narcotics Anonymous (NA) MeetingsNarcotics Anonymous is similar to Alcoholics Anonymous, using a 12-step program to help those recovering from drug addiction.
 The global organization, founded in 1953, is multilingual and multicultural, and its members hold almost 67,000 meetings each week across 139 countries.
 Anyone may join NA, regardless of education, race, and religion, with no initiation fees or pledges.
 The only requirement is that members have the desire to make a change in their lives by finding a way to stop using drugs.
 As the organization protects the anonymity of members, there are no definitive studies on success rates.
 However, the organization has identified a trend that those who continue to attend meetings maintain long-term abstinence from drugs, and the continuing growth of the organization is indicative of its importance as a support network in modern society.
 Some of the NA meetings in Stamford include: